Miranda (1948 film): Cast

-Original Play
+Original play

 The film was based on a play by Peter Blackmore.
 He says he was inspired to write it after reading a scientific article about mermaids.

-In the play on which the film is based, Miranda eventually has to return to Cornwall to spawn, much to the displeasure of Martin's wife.
+In the play on which the film is based, Miranda Trewella eventually has to return to Cornwall to spawn, much to the displeasure of Dr. Paul Martin's wife Clare.
 The play was a hit in London – starring Genine Graham – and had a run in New York with Diana Lynn.

 Production

 The film was put into production hurriedly in order to beat Mr. Peabody and the Mermaid to the screen.
+The initial director was Michael Chorlton.
+According to Ken Annakin, filming had been going for less than two weeks when Chorlton was fired by the head of the studio Gainsborough Pictures, Sydney Box, who was unhappy with the director's handling of the material, particularly his over-use of wide-angle, deep focus camera techniques.
+Box asked Annakin, who had just finished filming Broken Journey to take over, which the director reluctantly did after Box pointed out it was either him or someone else.
+Annakin took over with three days of preparation.

+Annakin said the "script was full of well-tried, funny fishy jokes" and "was inevitably going to be a stagey-type movie."
+He says he "despised" Griffith Jones "as a man" because he was difficult to deal with, "always trying to score over the other actors."
+Annakin says he developed a crush on Glynis Johns during filming and she tried to seduce him one night (she was married but her husband Anthony Forwood was gay) - but he refused because he did not want her to have power over him.
+They went on to make six more films together.

-The end credits include the line "Tail by Dunlop".
+The opening credits include the line "Tail by Dunlop".
 All underwater scenes were shot with a stunt double.
 Joan Hebden wore the tail by Dunlop.
-Glynis Johns stated in later interviews that the rubber tail was very buoyant, which caused problems as it tended to keep her head under the water.
+Johns stated in later interviews that the rubber tail was very buoyant, which caused problems as it tended to keep her head under the water.

-The initial director was Michael Chorlton.
-He was replaced during filming by Ken Annakin.

 There was location filming in London and Cornwall.